Beth Carvalho: Biography

 Later, in the late 1970s and early 80s, Beth helped bring to the public the work of other rising pagode artists from Cacique de Ramos, such as Almir Guineto, Jorge Aragão and the Fundo de Quintal group.
 Then, in 1983, she introduced Zeca Pagodinho who would become the major samba name of the 90s.
 Carvalho always tried to bring underrated composers the recognition they deserve, and she is regarded as madrinha do samba (the godmother of samba).
 She was a driving force in the modernization of samba in the 80s, and at the same time rejected commercial pop trends in samba arrangements, preserving tradition.

 In the 1990s, Beth's popularity wasn't the strongest, but she was always popular.
 She recorded an album dedicated to the samba from São Paulo, rejecting the famous axiom that "São Paulo is the grave of samba".
 In 1998 she recorded an album dedicated entirely to the pagode classics, Pérolas do Pagode (Pagode Pearls).

 In the new millennium, Beth worked more than ever, releasing CDs and DVDs.
-With a career that spanned 40 years, she was a historical figure in Brazilian culture, and recognized as the female sambista with the most substantial opus in Brazil, without diminishing other, younger stars such as Clara Nunes and Daniela Mercury.
+With a career that spanned 40 years, she was a historical figure in Brazilian culture, and recognized as the female sambista with the most substantial opus in Brazil, without diminishing other stars as Clara Nunes and Daniela Mercury.

+Carvalho died at 72 of sepsis.
+Her death was mourned by many of fellow Brazilian musicians.
+Former president Dilma Rousseff, said that Carvalho leaves, "an important legacy of identification with the causes and struggles of the people".

+Beth Carvalho is depicted in the 2022 documentary film Andança - Os encontros e as memórias de Beth Carvalho, directed by Pedro Bronz.